csiro-data-school/python-files/_extras/feedback.md

 this information is hard but we all need it

+good explanations

 ### **DOWN**

-How od I remember all of this later?
+How do I remember all of this later?
 And when do we use this?

+'#' comment is so similar to R that it could have been presented concurrently with R

+a bit slow in parts

+## IO

+### **UP**

+All good!

+Clear explanation, good examples

+Good examples and explanations

+Read/write Data

+Explanations of what to do are good.
+The file path changes were a good demonstration of what needs doing.

+Write files session was very clear and well worked through.

+Interesting subjects and very useful

+the reading in of a file, a new experience in python

+### **DOWN**

+-
+None

+None

+If only we had more time for exercises.
+I know time constraints.

+Afternoon session.
+My brain was weakening.
+Thinking slowly.

+had the for loop for the . .. ... ... exercise, new there should have been something I could automate it with, but could not get it to happen.